axe-api/docs/docs/01-introduction/README.md

 ### What do I need to know to help?

-If you are looking to help to with a code contribution our project uses NodeJs and AdonisJs.
+If you are looking to help with a code contribution our project uses NodeJs and AdonisJs.
 If you don't feel ready to make a code contribution yet, no problem!
 You can also check out the [any issues](https://github.com/adonisx/adonisx/issues) that we have.

 If you are interested in making a code contribution and would like to learn more about the technologies that we use, check out the list below.